jrandj/aws-security-specialty/README.md

 1. Based on the security policy requirements, determine the correct log level, type, and sources.

-    * You can choose from OFF, ALL, ERROR, or FATAL.
+    * As an example from AWS Step Functions, you can choose from OFF, ALL, ERROR, or FATAL.
 No event types log when set to OFF and all event types do when set to ALL.
-For ERROR and FATAL, see the following table.

 ## Infrastructure Security